By Nicole Dufresne

 • Perennial

 Foxglove is known for its purple and pink spire-like flowers.
-They’re native to Europe but have adapted to the Americas.

-Foxglove is great for partially shaded areas.
 It’s an ideal hummingbird flower for rural or suburban yards where deer may appear as it’s considered deer resistant.

 Beware— Foxglove is toxic.
 All plant parts cause severe poisoning.